-The use of amphetamines, legally or illegally, can lead to physiological and neurological changes in which the brain becomes reliant on the presence of amphetamines to function properly.2
+The use of amphetamines, legally or illegally, can lead to physiological and neurological changes in which the brain becomes reliant on substance use for the presence of amphetamines to function properly.2

 When a person has been using amphetamines for a long period of time or at high doses, they are likely to experience psychological and physiological signs and symptoms if they drastically reduce their dose or abruptly quit taking the drug.2 This is called amphetamine withdrawal syndrome, and it can be difficult to get through without support.

-Some of the common amphetamine withdrawal signs and symptoms include:4
+Some of the common amphetamine withdrawal side effects and symptoms include:4

 Withdrawal from amphetamines is usually not life-threatening.
 However, it can be extremely uncomfortable and trigger relapse.
 Detoxing under the supervision of medically trained professionals may reduce the likelihood of relapse.

 When withdrawal effects last longer than 2 weeks, they are considered protracted or post-acute withdrawal symptoms (PAWS).5 Chronic users may experience PAWS effects that can last up to a year.4

 Amphetamines have a profound effect on various parts of the brain.
 Some of the signs and symptoms of PAWS include:5